Deep-MI/FastSurfer/recon_surf/README.md

 * The `--no-home` command disables the automatic mount of the users home directory (see [Best Practice](../Singularity/README.md#mounting-home))

-As the --t1 and --asegdkt_segfile flag are not set, a subfolder within the target directory named after the subject (here: subjectX) needs to exist and contain t1-weighted conformed image, mask and segmentations (as output by our FastSurfer segmentation networks, i.e. under /home/user/my_fastsurfeer_analysis/subjectX/mri/aparc.DKTatlas+aseg.deep.mgz, mask.mgz, and orig.mgz)).
+As the --t1 and --asegdkt_segfile flag are not set, a subfolder within the target directory named after the subject (here: subjectX) needs to exist and contain t1-weighted conformed image, mask and segmentations (as output by our FastSurfer segmentation networks, i.e. under /home/user/my_fastsurfeer_analysis/subjectX/mri/aparc.DKTatlas+aseg.deep.mgz, mask.mgz, orig.mgz etc.)).
 The directory will then be populated with the FreeSurfer file structure, including surfaces, statistics and labels file (equivalent to a FreeSurfer recon-all run).

 ## Example 3: Native installation - recon-surf on a single subject (subjectX)